REStud/report/output/report.md

 ![Distribution of time at editorial team: resubmissions](editor_time1.png){ width=70% }

 The operations have matured to a constant pace.
 The number and speed of processed packages are stable over time.
-We still struggle, however, with trivial mistakes in packages that slow down the process unnecessarily.
-This suggests gap in my communication with authors about what is expected in a replication package.
-We are working on improving this by author education (website, mini-courses) and automation (checklists, templates).

 ## Impact

-The median replication package is downloaded from Zenodo 2.8 times a month (up from 2 last year).
+The median replication package is downloaded from Zenodo 2.6 times a month (same as last year).
 We excluded the first six months of the package to control for views by the authors and the editorial team.
 As the figure shows, there is substantial heterogeneity across packages in their download statistics, with some being very successful.
 All packages have some visibility.

 ![Unique downloads of packages from Zenodo](downloads_histogram.png){ width=60% }